 Since TV sets made before 2000 are not present, you can use a set-top box meant for using V-Chip.

-Entertainment Software Rating Board (ESRB) has rated maximum video games and some Apps to ascertain viewers based on their content, like intense violence, graphic sexual content, nudity, consumption of alcohol and drugs, bloodshed, strong language, etc.
+The Entertainment Software Rating Board (ESRB) assigns ratings to a wide range of video games and some apps, providing guidance on their content, including elements like intense violence, graphic sexual content, nudity, depiction of alcohol and drug use, scenes of bloodshed, and strong language.

 The list is long, but we have briefly given a superficial view of the same for your knowledge.